robole/markdown-reference/markdown.md

 	*This text will be italic*
 	_This will also be italic_

 	**This text will be bold**
 	__This will also be bold__

 	_You **can** combine them_

-Asteriskes are preferred over underscores.
+Asterisks are preferred over underscores.

 ### Lists

 #### Unordered List

-	* Item 1
+	* Apple
-	* Item 2
+	* Orange

-Add asterisks (\*) in front of line items.
+Add an asterisk in front of line items.

 To create a nested list, indent the list item by 4 spaces or a tab.

+	* Apple
-	* Item 1
+	* Orange
-	* Item 2
+	* Grape
-		* Item 2a
+		* Sauvignon White
-		* Item 2b
+		* Calabrese Red

-Alternative: You can use a plus sign (/+) or hyphen (-) instead of an asterisk.
+Alternative: You can use a plus sign (\+) or hyphen (\-) instead of an asterisk.
 You can also use these interchangeably.

 #### Ordered List

-	1. Item 1
-	1. Item 2
-	1. Item 3
-	   1. Item 3a
+	1. Ireland
-	   1. Item 3b
+	1. United Kingdom

 To create an ordered list, precede an item with a number followed by a dot.
 The numbers don’t have to be in numerical order, but the list should start with the number one.

 To create a nested list, indent the list item by 4 spaces or a tab.

+	1. Ireland
-	1. Item 1
+	1. United Kingdom
-	1. Item 2
+		1. Northern Ireland
-	1. Item 3
+		1. England
-		1. Item 3a
+		1. Wales
-		1. Item 3b
+		1. Scotland

 ### Images

 	![logo](/images/logo.png)

 Format: *`![alternative text](URL)`*